canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

-# CAPI External Etcd
+# Use external etcd with Cluster API

-To replace the built-in [dqlite][dqlite] database with an external etcd to manage the kubernetes state in the CAPI workload cluster follow this `how-to guide`.
+To replace the built-in [dqlite][dqlite] database with an external etcd to manage the Kubernetes state in the Cluster API (CAPI) workload cluster follow this `how-to guide`.
 This example shows how to create a 3-node workload cluster with an external etcd.

 ## Prerequisites

 To follow this guide, you will need:

 - Clusterctl
-- A CAPI management cluster initialized with the infrastructure, bootstrap and control plane providers of your choice
+- A CAPI management cluster initialised with the infrastructure, bootstrap and control plane providers of your choice
 - Secured 3-node etcd deployment

 Please refer to the [getting-started][getting-started] for instructions.

-## Create Kubernetes Secrets
+## Create Kubernetes secrets

-Create three kubernetes secrets:
+Create three Kubernetes secrets:

 - {cluster-name}-etcd-servers
 - {cluster-name}-etcd